AlxHnr/nano-backup/README.md

 The _0_ is the id of the latest backup.
 The backup before it would be _1_, etc.

-**Note**: The number is only relevant for tracked paths since only they have a history.
+**Note**: This number will be ignored for copied/mirrored files, which will always be restored to their latest state.

 ## Policies